kstastny/workshop-rabbitmq-messaging/notes.md

 * show what will be sent
 * show IRoutingTable - in command producer is necessary, show why
+* show what happens when autoAck is true and we try to ACK

 #### Message Consumption